ashesmin/BLECollectorUsingLoRa/README.md

 And The flow is as follows.

 First, Sender gathers ble beacon packet.

-After interval or If the number of scanned beacon is full,

-sender send ble scanned data to receiver using lora.
+After interval or If the number of scanned beacon is full, sender send ble scanned data to receiver using lora.

-Second, receiver receives ble scanned data.

-receiver interprets payload and print contents.

-and also it can treat other purposes.
+Second, receiver receives ble scanned data. receiver interprets payload and print contents. it also can treat other purposes.